Rodrigo Correia/Oxfam

 How is climate change linked to inequality?

-Inequality is growing, and it affects every part of our lives.
-Each year before the major UN climate summit (known as “COP”) we release a new report demonstrating how inequality is one of the root causes of spiralling climate chaos.
 The richest 1% in this world hold back the 99% of us from making the changes we need to keep us from climate disaster.
-Through their high polluting lifestyles, media buying power and influencing politics, they are ensuring the people most susceptible to the changing climate are not heard, and don’t get the justice they deserve.
+Through their high-polluting lifestyles, media buying power and influence on politics, they make sure the people most susceptible to the changing climate are not heard and don’t get the justice they deserve.

-2023: The richest 1% emit as much planet-heating pollution as two-thirds of humanity says Oxfam's report Climate Equality: A Planet for the 99%, published ahead of the UN Climate Summit, COP28.
+• 2023: The richest 1% emit as much planet-heating pollution as two-thirds of humanity, says Oxfam's report Climate Equality: A Planet for the 99%, published ahead of the UN Climate Summit, COP28.

 Who is most impacted by climate change, and why does it matter?

-Even back in 2016 the World Bank said “Climate disasters push 26 million people into poverty each year.”
+Even back in 2016, the World Bank said “Climate disasters push 26 million people into poverty each year.”
 And we are running out of time to limit warming to the globally agreed goal of 1.5°C of global temperature rises.

 How does climate finance help?

-At COP27 in 2022 there was a well-received announcement that a Loss and Damage fund would be set up: to compensate less developed countries for climate damages that could not be adapted to.
+At COP27 in 2022, there was a well-received announcement that a Loss and Damage fund would be set up, to compensate less developed countries for climate damages that could not be adapted to.
 But, since then, commitments to this fund remain woefully inadequate.

-When we talk about climate finance, not only are we asking governments like the UK to commit funds, we also need to make sure that these funds reach communities on the front line.
+When we talk about climate finance, not only are we asking governments like the UK to commit funds, we also need to make sure that these funds reach communities on the frontline.

 Climate finance is complicated.
 Negotiating deals with multiple countries across the world, getting agreements, timelines and mechanisms in place is not easy.
 That’s why it’s essential that countries agree that climate action should be fair: so no matter how complicated the politics becomes, that principle is front and centre and money gets to those who need it most.